ibm-cloud-docs/AnalyticsEngine/Livy-api.md

 See [livy documentation](https://github.com/cloudera/livy#rest-api) for complete details on request parameters and responses.

-## Curl Examples
+## cURL examples

-In the following curl requests, response headers are printed along with the JSON output to show the http response status codes.
+In the following cURL requests, response headers are printed along with the JSON output to show the HTTP response status codes.

 ### Submit a Spark job